 Pac-Man was designed by a nine-person team at the Japanese company Namco.

-Today, the has been born again, this time the result of an artificial intelligence model undertaken by Nvidia Research.
+Today, the game has been born again, this time the result of an artificial intelligence model undertaken by Nvidia Research.
 And it was accomplished without an underlying game engine, the standard procedure for designing such games, but rather by training a neural network by having it "watch" 50,000 hours of the original game.

 In this instance, Nvidia researchers did no game programming, but rather relied on GameGAN to examine Pac-Man libraries and then construct its own scenarios of the game.
 In other words, with artificial intelligence, a realistic copy of the game was created even though there is no code mapping the game's fundamental rules.